cakephp/docs/en/appendices/5-1-migration-guide.rst

   name is already added.
 - ``TestCase::loadPlugins()`` will now clear out any previously loaded plugins.
 So you must specify all plugins required for any subsequent tests.
+- The hashing algorithm for ``Cache`` configurations that use ``groups``.
+Any keys will have new group prefix hashes generated which will cause cache misses.
+Consider an incremental deploy to avoid operating on an entirely cold cache.

 Deprecations
 ============